joanlopez/golang-advent-of-code/2019/README.md

 tells you what operations are not working properly), what makes it easier.

 Finally, I'd suggest to use a map instead an array / slice to store the program instructions due to the requirement that asks you to be able to access any (positive) memory position.

+### Day 10: Monitoring Station

+Honestly, it was quite tricky, at least for me.
+I was a bit lost (I solved the part one luckily) until I discovered I could solve it using the angles between the asteroids (as suggested indirectly on the statement).

+The idea is to use the reference asteroid as the (0,0) coordinates and use the values from the other asteroids as vectors (in order to calculate their angles).
+Same angle mean same sight line, so, taking that into account, the part one is easy.

+On the part two, it becomes a bit trickier (specially if you didn't realise about the angles approach before).
+For that part, uou can save the found asteroids for each angle, sorted by distance.
+Additionally, you can sort the angles (from 0 to 360) and just loop over them in order to find the one is evaporated the Xth.